urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 Depending on the estimator model, highly parallel processing on a **Graphics Processing Unit (GPU)** can provide significant **speed advantages** over processing on a **Central Processing Unit (CPU)** (e.g., when training deep neural networks in the area of **deep learning**).
 To take advantage of this speed benefit, the AI application must be suitable in terms of **parallelizability** of the estimator model used as well as **GPU support** through special driver layers (so-called Operating System Abstraction Layer (OSAL)).

 Such GPUs are installed on powerful **3D graphics cards**.
 However, these must be explicitly qualified for the application for AI - not every game-suitable 3D graphics card from any manufacturer can be used.
 The manufacturer **Nvidia** offers GPUs suitable for AI in its high-performance graphics cards with **CUDA architecture**.
-[CUDA](https://en.wikipedia.org/wiki/CUDA) stands for "Compute Unified Device Architecture" and is a **programming interface** (API) developed by Nvidia, with which program parts can be processed by the graphics processor (GPU).
+[CUDA](https://en.wikipedia.org/wiki/CUDA) stands for "Compute Unified Device Architecture" and is a **programming interface** (API) developed by Nvidia, with which program parts can be processed by the graphics processor (see <cite data-cite="Wiki_CUDA">Wikipedia: CUDA</cite>).
 The GPU works significantly faster than the CPU, especially with highly parallelizable program sequences (high data parallelism).
 This speed advantage can be considerable despite currently available CPU technologies like **Multicore** and **Hyper-Threading** with Intel CPUs!

 However, it should be mentioned that currently only the manufacturer Nvidia offers 3D graphics cards with CUDA implementation, since CUDA is a **proprietary** framework.
-In addition, there is also the much less well-known **open source** alternative **[OpenCL](https://en.wikipedia.org/wiki/OpenCL)**, which has now been implemented by a large number of graphics card manufacturers.
+In addition, there is also the much less well-known **open source** alternative **[OpenCL](https://en.wikipedia.org/wiki/OpenCL)**, which has now been implemented by a large number of graphics card manufacturers (see <cite data-cite="Wiki_OpenCL">Wikipedia: OpenCL</cite>).
 Since OpenCL is an **open industry standard**, Intel and AMD chips and their GPUs, ATI Radeon cards of the 5, 6, 7 and R9 series as well as various Nvidia GeForce cards are supported, for example.

 Nvidia graphics cards with CUDA-supporting GPUs can be found listed by their **compute capability** (the higher the value, the better) here: [CUDA GPUs - Compute Capability](https://developer.nvidia.com/cuda-gpus).